pajeeloy/aimm/README.md

 # AIMM: AI as also known as Matrix Multiplication.

-Because sometimes "Artificial Intelligence" is just fancy talk for good old math.
+Because sometimes "Artificial Intelligence" is just a fancy talk for a good old math.

 ## What Does It Do?

-Reveals every mention of "Artificial Intelligence" and reminds reader what is that really is.
+Reveals every mention of "Artificial Intelligence" and reminds reader what that really is.

 ## Installation